Analysis | So what is the Neera Tanden standard?

 Collins cited both the tweets and her alleged lack of qualifications, while adding: “Her past actions have demonstrated exactly the kind of animosity that President Biden has pledged to transcend.”

-Collins’s statement makes a significant point: That, depending upon how you view Tanden’s comments, this kind of derision and division was the kind of thing Biden campaigned expressly against.
+Collins’s statement makes a significant point: that, depending upon how you view Tanden’s comments, this kind of derision and division was the kind of thing Biden campaigned expressly against.
 (Trump, by contrast, made few bones about his intent to push a more extreme agenda.)

 But beyond that, there’s the matter of whether the tweets were truly disqualifying.
 They were, after all, what Manchin cited as his overriding motivation to vote against Tanden.
 And both he and Collins voted for Grenell.